daveallie/dusk-36/README.md

 [my fork of Ergogen](https://github.com/daveallie/ergogen/tree/daveallie-improvements) (which includes a few small changes), and then routed by hand in KiCad.

-**I have not yet fabricated or tested this.
-If you plan to copy this design, please do so at your own risk.**

 ### PCB Preview

 | Left                   | Right                   |